Just because you have osteoarthritis on an x-ray or an MRI;

 1. Have you exhausted every non-surgical treatment option for your hip without any improvement?
 YES / NO

 2. Are you prepared to do an hour of rehab exercises everyday for three to four months after surgery?
 YES / NO

 3. Are you willing to accept the risk that your pain may be worse after surgery?
 YES / NO

 Because there can be complications during or after surgery – a hip replacement is considered the last option, not the first option.

 Research at the University of British Columbia found that experienced orthopaedic physiotherapists were 4 times better at identifying patients that require surgery than family physicians and emergency room physicians.

 To ensure that you have exhausted all non-surgical treatment options, you can expect your surgeon will want to know you’ve done all of the following for a minimum of six months without any improvement in your hip function.

-- Make an appointment with a experienced orthopaedic physiotherapist and get a home-based rehab exercise program to strengthen your legs everyday.
+- Make an appointment with a experienced orthopaedic physiotherapist and get a daily home-based rehab exercise program to improve your mobility and strengthen your legs.